electron/electron/docs/api/web-contents.md

 * `error` String - The error code
 * `certificate` [Certificate](structures/certificate.md)
 * `callback` Function
+  * `isTrusted` Boolean - Indicates whether the certificate can be considered trusted

 Emitted when failed to verify the `certificate` for `url`.